artela-network/artela-docs/docs/develop/node/testnet-setup/index.md

 # find 'artelad' in ./build

 # you can copy the binary to $GOPATH/bin
-# this is unnecessary if your are going to run testenet in docker
+# this is unnecessary if your are going to run testnet in docker
 make install
 ```